Easy Tips to File Your Tax Return Correctly

 Staple Your Tax Return Properly

 Staple one copy of each of your W-2 statements to the front of your tax return if you're mailing in a paper copy.
 If you must file other schedules and statements with your return, sort them from lowest to highest using the attachment sequence number.
-You can find this in the upper right corner of the form.
+You can find this number in the upper right corner of the form.

-Now staple everything together and mail it to the correct IRS Service Center.
+Staple everything together and mail it to the correct IRS Service Center.
 The service center will depend on a variety of factors, such as your state of residence and whether you're also submitting a payment.
 The IRS offers a list of its mailing addresses on their website.

 Increase Your Tax Withholding